jozavala-msft/data-accelerator/Local-running-sample.md

 5. Hit the Deploy button.
 That's it!
 The data pipeline is setup and data is flowing through Data Accelerator, being processed and outputted to the Metrics tab.<br />
  ![Deploy](./tutorials/images/Deploy.PNG)<br/>

+Note: Local mode supports running only 1 flow at a time.
+If you want to try different samples, please stop other jobs first.
+You can start/stop jobs in the 'Jobs' tab.

 # View the output
 1. Switch over to the Metrics tab
 2. After about a minute, you should see basic stats (such as number of events per minute, and per second) flowing through the pipeline, along with any custom charts that are outputted by the flow.  <br/>